memfault/interrupt/_drafts/gdbundle.md

 <!-- prettier-ignore-start -->
 - [cyrus/gdb-dashboard](https://github.com/cyrus-and/gdb-dashboard)
   If anyone has a GDB UI enhancement set up, it's probably this one.
-It's popular with embedded engineers I know, and provides a full overview of the system state.
+It's popular with embedded engineers I know and provides a full overview of the system state.
 - [vim-scripts/Conque-GDB](https://github.com/vim-scripts/Conque-GDB)
-  Also popular with embedded engineers I know, it's allows a GDB session to be used within Vim in a clean way.
+  Also popular with embedded engineers I know, it allows a GDB session to be used within Vim cleanly.
 If you're a Vim user, definitely check it out.
 - [PlasmaHH/vdb](https://github.com/PlasmaHH/vdb)
   I stumbled upon this one and it looks great!
 It only has 2 Github stars, but has some great visualizations to show jumps for assembly.
 - [snare/voltron](https://github.com/snare/voltron)